typelevel/cats/docs/src/main/tut/datatypes/nel.md

 structures.

 Why?
 Because it fits nicely in the error reporting cases.
-As stated by its name, `NonEmptyList` is a _specialized_ data type that will have, at least, one element.
-You'll find that its behavior is like a list, with the aforementioned constraint.
-Think of it as a `List` wrapper.

-For sum types like `Validated` and `Ior`, it would not make sense to have a `Invalid` with no errors:  no errors means it is a `Valid`!
+As stated by its name, `NonEmptyList` is a _specialized_ data type that has at least *one* element.
+Otherwise it behaves like a normal `List`.
+For sum types like `Validated` (and `Ior`), it does not make sense to have a `Invalid` with no errors: no errors means it is a `Valid`!
 By using `NonEmptyList`, we explicitly say in the type that:

 *If* it is a `Invalid`, *then* there is at least one error.

 This is much more precise and we don't have to wonder whether the list of errors might be empty when reporting them later on.

 ### Avoiding `Option` by demanding more specific arguments